abhimanyiu/waveform.js/README.md

 # Waveform.js

 Waveform.js is a library to render waveforms in canvas elements.
-Have a look at demo.html to find out about it's usage.
+Have a look at demo.html to find out more about it's usage.